Edit PDF form fields using JavaScript

 Understanding PDF form fields and widget annotations

-PDF forms are composed of two related components:
+PDF forms consist of two related components:

 • Form field object — Stores data and logic, such as readOnly and required.